apparebit/prettypretty/docs/src/deepdive/macropower.md

 ```rust,ignore
 rgb!(0xfe, 0x9c, 0xc9)
 ```
-to create a color constant for that oh so pretty pink.
-I like the color so much, I've added a swatch to this paragraph as well. 🌸
+to create a color constant for that prettypretty pink. 🌸

-That's one real-world example for Rust macros saving the language from itself.
+That's one real-world example of Rust macros [making the future today](https://www.youtube.com/watch?v=Wlh6yFSJEms) and thereby making Rust more usable.
 But I have to emphasize that getting there was a bumpy ride.
 I first tried to do the conversion in a `const` function, which resulted in an error message.
 I had bigger fish to fry, so for a while thereafter, I was using floating point literals.
 Then one day, I got really frustrated.
 Since C allows floating point arithmetic in constant expressions, the fact that Rust would not just seemed nuts.
 So, I tried floating point arithmetic in a `const` expression and it worked.
 Then I tried floating point arithmetic in a `const` function again and it didn't work.
 Then it dawned on me that there really was a difference between the two.
 Then I searched the GitHub issues.
 Finally, while reading through [the corresponding issue](https://github.com/rust-lang/rust/issues/57241), I had the idea for the macro.

 Unfortunately, the Rust compiler doesn't tell us about these work-arounds.
 Neither do most books about Rust.
 For instance, David Drysdale's otherwise